-Aesthetics igtimesAgriculture and Forestry Resources 🖂 Air Quality Biological Resources Cultural Resources Geology /Soils Greenhouse Gas Emissions Hazards & Hazardous Materials ⊠ Hydrology / Water Quality ⊠Land Use / Planning Mineral Resources Noise Population / Housing Recreation ⊠ Transportation/Traffic Utilities / Service Systems ⊠ Mandatory Findings of Significance

-"Significant effect on the environment" means a substantial, or potentially substantial, adverse change in any of the physical conditions within the area affected by the project, including land, air, water, minerals, flora, fauna, ambient noise, and aesthetic significance.
-An economic or social change by itself shall not be considered a significant effect on the environment.
-A social or economic change related to a physical change, may be considered in determining whether the physical change is significant (CEQA Guidelines, Section 15382).

-DETERMINATION:

-On the basis of this initial evaluation:

-I find that the proposed project COULD NOT have a significant effect on the environment, and a NEGATIVE DECLARATION will be prepared.

-□ I find that although the proposed project could have a significant effect on the environment, there will not be a significant effect in this case because revisions in the project have been made by or agreed to by the project proponent.
-A MITIGATED NEGATIVE DECLARATION will be prepared.

-☐ I find that the proposed project MAY have a significant effect on the environment, and an ENVIRONMENTAL IMPACT REPORT is required.

-□ I find that the proposed project MAY have a "potentially significant impact" or "potentially significant unless mitigated" impact on the environment, but at least one effect 1) has been adequately analyzed in an earlier document pursuant to applicable legal standards, and 2) has been addressed by mitigation measures based on the earlier analysis as described on attached sheets.
-An ENVIRONMENTAL IMPACT REPORT is required, but it must analyze only the effects that remain to be addressed.

-□ I find that although the proposed project could have a significant effect on the environment, because all potentially significant effects (a) have been analyzed adequately in an earlier EIR or NEGATIVE DECLARATION pursuant to applicable standards, and (b) have been avoided or mitigated pursuant to that earlier EIR or NEGATIVE DECLARATION, including revisions or mitigation measures that are imposed upon the proposed project, nothing further is required.

-/ hillip SIGNATIO Da
+Aesthetics ⊠ Agriculture and Forestry Resources ☑ Air Quality ⊠ Biological Resources ⊠ Cultural Resources ☐ Geology /Soils ☑ Greenhouse Gas Emissions ☐ Hazards & Hazardous Materials ⊠ Hydrology / Water Quality ⊠ Land Use / Planning ⊠ Mineral Resources ⊠ Noise ☐ Population / Housing ☐ Public Services Recreation ☑ Transportation/Traffic Utilities / Service Systems any of the physical condition flora, fauna, ambient noise be considered a significant nvironment" means a substantial, or poten ons within the area affected by the project , and aesthetic significance.
+An economic effect on the environment.
+A social or ea d in determining whether the physical cha t, including land, air, water, minerals, ic or social change by itself shall not conomic change related to a physical DETERMINATION: On the basis of this initial evalua ation: ☐ I find that the proposed propection DECLARATION will be prepared ct on the environment, and a NEGATIVE significant effect in this case be ect on the environment, there will not be a en made by or agreed to by the project ☐ I find that the proposed proj IMPACT REPORT is required. ect MAY have a significant effect on the environment, and an ENVIRONMENTAL mitigated" impact on the environd document pursuant to applicable onment, but at least one effect 1) has e legal standards, and 2) has been add d on attached sheets.
+An ENVIRONMEN impact" or "potentially significant unless been adequately analyzed in an earlier ressed by mitigation measures based on TAL IMPACT REPORT is required, but it potentially significant effects (a) pursuant to applicable standar have been analyzed adequately in an eds, and (b) have been avoided or moduling revisions or mitigation measure effect on the environment, because all arlier EIR or NEGATIVE DECLARATION itigated pursuant to that earlier EIR or es that are imposed upon the proposed 12/26/17 hides 1 Day DATE SIONATURE